hazelcast/hazelcast/docs/sql/01-query-optimizer.md

 ```

 Then we can delegate table scans to the respective backend databases, and then perform the filter and join locally using one the
 Calcite backends.
-Assuming we did a filter pushdown, the plan could look like:
+Assuming we did a filter push-down, the plan could look like:

 ```
 Join[BINDABLE]